On Unitary Monodromy of Second-Order Ordinary Differential Equations: Background on Unitary Monodromy

-Recall that Heun's equation~\eqref{eqn:Heun} encompasses all second-order equations on $\mathbb{P}^1$ with at most four singular points, greatly generalizing the setting of Proposition~\ref{prop:beukers}.
-With this level of generality, however, one sacrifices the strong constraints on local monodromy matrices that formed the basis of Beukers' argument; instead, the local exponents of the Heun equation are given by (see, e.g., Xia et al.~\cite{xia2021isomonodromy})
+Recall that the Heun equation~\eqref{eq:Heun} encompasses all second-order equations on $\PP^1$ with at most four singular points, greatly generalizing the setting of Proposition~\ref{prop:beukers}.
+With this level of generality, however, one sacrifices the strong constraints on local monodromy matrices that formed the basis of Beukers' argument; instead, the local exponents of the Heun equation are given by (cf.~\cite{xia2021isomonodromy})